polterguy/phosphorusfive-dox/chapter-18.md

   sys42.windows.info-tip:Yo stranger!
 ```

 The above regular expression will match anything starting with a capital letter, followed by x lower case letters, ending with the string _"sen"_.
-Basically, matching any name ending with the string _"sen"_, which is a common type of name in Norway.
+Basically, matching any name ending with the string _"sen"_, which is a common surname in Norway.

 How to create regular expressions will be dealt with in a later appendix, but basically, a regular expression starts and ends with a "/", followed by optionally some regex options.
 In addition, a regular expression has the type declaration of `:regex:`.